 In retrospection, after the première in April 2012 and after all the time inbetween, the priorly diffused images have now become glued together and combined with ambiental outtakes into a clump, into a seeming whole: Srečko and his dark premonition of Europe, suffering and preoccupation with a personal and collective apocalypse, Karst, mother, revolution and death, it all connects with dance, choreography, acting and scenography of Ferlin’s performance into multi-layered movement of images that echo from the more or less recent past.

 The present derivation “Sad Sam Lucky Outtakes” are those omitted sonic pictures which in retrospect resonate with that retro-clump, but at the same time function as independent compositions.
 Music is purposefully static, compositions do not contain ‘proper’ beginnings, developments, or endings.
 They are like frozen images of intensity, half Kosovel’s half Ferlin’s, suspended in twilight.

 image by Christophe Chemin

-some rights reserved under the licence “Creative Commons Attribution Share-alike” (CC BY-SA 2.5) ->
+Created with free/libre and open source software.
+Some rights reserved under the licence “Creative Commons Attribution Share-alike” (CC BY-SA 2.5)

 an 2013 Emanat production: emanat.si